 Modules are taught over three weekends of intensive tutor-led workshops.

-In the Professional Skills module, a tutor will guide you through the workshops while also introducing a range of visiting guest speakers, script editors, producers and agents.
+In the Professional Skills module, a tutor will guide you through the workshops while also introducing a range of visiting speakers from the industry.

-Many of our graduates succeed with their career goals.
-Some have careers as professional Scriptwriters while others work in script editing, theatre and film criticism or education.
+Many of our graduates succeed in their career goals.
+Some have careers as professional scriptwriters, while others work in script editing, theatre and film criticism or education.

 Our students have gone on to have their work produced and some have even managed to do this while still completing their MA.
-Others have found work within the script departments of TV/film and theatre companies while others work as script readers, theatre/film reviewers and as creative writing tutors.
+Graduates have found work within the script departments of TV/film and theatre companies, while others work as script readers, theatre/film reviewers and as creative writing tutors.